Irresponsible AI: big tech's influence on AI research and associated impacts: Introduction

-Nonetheless, far from advancing the responsible, ethical, and sustainable development of AI, big corporations have rather significantly contributed to the negative impacts of AI in the world: environmental harm due to increased demands for energy and resources \citep{crawford2021atlas, desroches2025environmentalimpact}, increased surveillance \citep{zuboff2023surveillance}, loss of privacy \citep{veliz2021privacy}, infringement upon intellectual property \citep{jiang2023ai}, spread of mis/dis-information \citep{bontridder2021role, raman2024fake}, increased inequality \citep{adams2024new, kim2021ai}, degradation of labour rights \citep{altenried2020platform, crawford2021atlas, bender2025aicon}, etc. While the role of big tech in these negative impacts is often discussed in certain academic and non-academic circles \citep{abdalla2021bigtechbigtobacco, young2022facct, verdegem2022aicapitalism, bender2025aicon}, big tech's ever-growing influence is often overlooked within the larger AI research community, likely due to its pervasive presence \citep{whittaker2021capture}.
+Nonetheless, rather than instantiating responsible, ethical and sustainable practices when developing AI technologies, big corporations have significantly contributed to the negative global impacts of AI: environmental harm due to increased demands for energy and resources \citep{crawford2021atlas, desroches2025environmentalimpact}, increased surveillance \citep{zuboff2023surveillance}, loss of privacy \citep{veliz2021privacy}, infringement upon intellectual property \citep{jiang2023ai}, spread of mis/dis-information \citep{bontridder2021role, raman2024fake}, increased inequality \citep{adams2024new, kim2021ai}, degradation of labour rights \citep{altenried2020platform, crawford2021atlas, bender2025aicon}, etc. While the role of big tech in these negative impacts is often discussed in certain academic and non-academic circles \citep{abdalla2021bigtechbigtobacco, young2022facct, verdegem2022aicapitalism, bender2025aicon}, big tech's growing influence is often overlooked within the larger AI research community, likely due to its pervasive presence \citep{whittaker2021capture}.

-In this paper, we review literature from diverse fields with the aim of 1) summarising the influence that big tech has on AI research, 2) examining the link between the negative impacts of AI and big tech's influence, 3) discussing why big tech, and corporate tech more broadly, is incentivized and structured to favour irresponsible AI (iAI), and 4) suggesting potential ways in which researchers could counter this influence and thus support responsible AI efforts.
+In this position paper, \textbf{we argue that big tech's influence on AI research is an important driver of irresponsible AI development}.
+We review literature from diverse fields with the aim of 1) summarising the influence that big tech has on AI research, 2) examining the link between the negative impacts of AI and big tech's influence, 3) discussing why big tech, and corporate tech more broadly, is incentivised and structured to favour irresponsible AI (iAI), and 4) suggesting ways in which researchers can counter this influence and thus support responsible AI efforts.
 Consequently, we echo the many voices asserting that technical solutions alone, without addressing factors such as corporate influence and industry incentives, will fail to result in truly responsible AI \citep{greene2019better, verdegem2022aicapitalism, kalluri2020don, adams2024new}.
-We tailor this paper particularly for AI researchers, motivated both by our insider experience that these topics can be under-discussed in technical circles, and because AI researchers also play an important role in many of the potential solutions to iAI.
+By shedding light on big tech's influence on irresponsible AI development, a topic often overlooked in AI technical circles, we present a lens through which we, as AI researchers, are invited to take a critical look at our field and to consider how our own research is situated in it.
+We hope to inspire our research community to take action and embrace the important role we can play in many potential solutions to iAI.